 Everything Vanishes, Except Life Itself

-bleached roses and delphiniums, their distilled colours, acrylic glass, glass
+decoloured roses and delphiniums, their distilled colour pigments, acrylic glass, glass, metal

-The artist distilled colours from red roses and blue delphiniums.
-Using only these colours created, she painted a splash of colour on a white table.
-In addition, the artist bleached the very same flowers.
-They are shown in a glass vessel next to the painting.
+The artist extracted colours from red roses and blue delphiniums, leaving the plants pale and colourless.
+Using only the distilled colours, she painted a splash of colour on a table.
+The now-white flower bouquet is shown in a glass vessel next to the painting.

 Thanks: